Ryan Schultz

-Ryan James Schultz (born July 4, 1977) is an American mixed martial artist who last competed in 2013.
-A professional since 2003, he has competed in the WEC, IFL, and Japan's World Victory Road.
+Ryan James Schultz (born July 4, 1977) is an American mixed martial artist.
+A professional from 2003 to 2013, he has competed in the WEC, IFL, and Japan's World Victory Road.
 He was the last International Fight League Lightweight Champion, competing for Matt Lindland's Portland Wolfpack.

 Biography

 Schultz was born and raised in North Platte, Nebraska.
 He was a member of his high school wrestling team, graduating in 1996.
-Schultz has a degree in criminal justice from the University of Nebraska, where he continued to compete in wrestling, coached by Matt Lindland.
+Schultz has a degree in criminal justice from the University of Nebraska–Lincoln, where he continued to compete in wrestling, coached by Matt Lindland.
 After graduation, Ryan worked as an apprentice plumber in Colorado, before embarking on his MMA career.
 Schultz is a member of Team Quest, training with his former wrestling coach and former UFC veteran Matt Lindland.

 Mixed martial arts career

 Early career

 Schultz was entered into his first MMA fight by a friend.
 The fight took place at Dan Severn's promotion Dangerzone, in April 2004, in North Dakota.
 Schultz had not trained at all for the fight, but won by KO, after just 45 seconds.
 A few days after the fight, Lindland asked Schultz to join Team Quest, an offer which Schultz accepted.
 Over the next three years, Schultz competed in 20 fights in various promotions, including the WEC, Hawaiian promotion SuperBrawl, Absolute Fighting Championship, and SportFight - a promotion founded by Matt Lindland and Randy Couture.

 On June 18, 2004, Schultz won an eight-man lightweight tournament, at SuperBrawl 36 in Hawaii.
 Schultz won his first fight that night, against Mike Aina, by a split decision.
 In the semi-final fight, Schultz submitted Deshaun Johnson by a rear-naked choke in the first round.
 In the finals, Schultz defeated Roger Huerta, who verbally submitted due to a dislocated jaw.